Gael-Lopes-Da-Silva/MyVscodeConfig/README.md

 ---

-<p align="center">⚙️ I use vim keybindings, so if you don't want to use it or if you don't know how to use it you can diseable the amVim extension.</p>
+<p align="center">⚙️ This is my configuration for visual studio code.
+The key bindings can be difficult to understand.
+You can see with the keybindings.json and the awesome emacs keymap extension.</p>

 ---